Table of Contents

 - Wear shoes with good support and cushioning.

 Other measures to relieve pain include:

 - Apply ice to the area of pain.
 Do this at least twice a day for 10 to 15 minutes, most often in the first two days.

-- Try using an orthopedic heel pad, felt pads in the heel area or shoe insoles.
+- Try using an orthopedic heel cup, felt pads in the heel area, or shoe inserts.

 If these treatments do not work, the doctor may recommend:

 - The use of a boot as a splint, which looks like a ski boot, for three to six weeks.
 It can be removed to take a shower.

 - Insoles for shoes made to measure (orthopedic).